simonajmiller/gw190521-timedomain-release/README.md

 # gw190521-timedomain-release

-This repository hosts scripts to download and plot the data in "GW190521: tracing imprints of spin-precession on the most massive black hole binary" (Miller et. al 2023) [WORK IN PROGRESS: add arxiv link once available]
+This repository hosts scripts to download and plot the data in "GW190521: tracing imprints of spin-precession on the most massive black hole binary" -- Miller et. al 2023 (**add arxiv link once available**).

 [insert brief description of paper and what the dataset includes]